Tinformant/pythia/README.md

 Questions is doing bfs or dfs

+## TODO
+4: "The search strategies are provided a problematic group, and the number of trace points to enable."

 ## Search Space
 * Search space is a data structure, provided during an offline profiling phase or learned by Pythia.